-In order to send you emergency text messages and voice mail alerts, TVCC needs individuals to sign up and provide their cell phone information.
+In order to send emergency text messages and voice mail alerts, TVCC needs individuals to sign up and provide their cell phone information.

-Please login to TVCC Alert online at http://www.tvcc.cc/news/alert\system.cfm and follow the instructions to update your contact information.
-We will then be able to contact you through the system in the event of any campus emergency or closure.
-The information you supply is confidential and will not be shared off campus.
+Please login to TVCC Alert online at https://my.tvcc.cc/ICS/Help/TVCC\Alert\System.jnz and follow the instructions to update your contact information.
+TVCC will then be able to contact you through the system in the event of any campus emergency or closure.
+The information students supply is confidential and will not be shared off campus.

-TVCC Alert also allows you to choose multiple email addresses or cell phone numbers to receive emergency messages and notices.
-In addition, when you go to the TVCC Alert website you also have the option of signing up for other optional notifications such as campus activity and event changes.
+TVCC Alert also allows students to choose multiple email addresses or cell phone numbers to receive emergency messages and notices.
+In addition, when students go to the TVCC Alert website they also have the option of signing up for other optional notifications such as campus activity and event changes.